Back to All Events

 Chris Tozzi | Senior Lecturer of Science and Technology Studies, RPI

-William Gibbons | Humanities, Arts, and Social Sciences Dean, RPI
+William Gibbons | Dean of Humanities, Arts, and Social Sciences, RPI

 Kate Galloway | Assistant Professor, Games and Experiential Media, RPI

-11:10 AM — Screening: Canton Tea Man s Tale (2024) - Dai Wei, Waterloo, NY
+11:10 AM — Albany Symphony Screening: Canton Tea Man’s Tale by Dai Wei

 Rob Hamilton | Associate Professor and Head of Arts, RPI

-11:40 AM — Student Presentations
+11:40 AM — RPI Student Presentations

-12:00 PM — Closing Remarks:
+12:00 PM — Closing Remarks

 Thank you to our partners: